Dalas121/Heir_2_The_Throne/README.md

 - hurls long strings of creative insults at his enemies
 - takes offense very, very easily
 - ran away from Knalga when he was a child.
 Now the Dwarven Doors have fallen, Knalga is under siege, and he has no idea what happened to his family.
-- quest: bring him back to Knalga, and find his family's graves when there.
+- quest: bring him back to Knalga, and find his father's graves there.
 Breaks down in tears, and gains some kind of useful buff

 ----Kalenz
 -